People

 Audrey Bui, BS

 Audrey is a rising 2nd-year medical student at Lake Erie College of Osteopathic Medicine.
 She received her undergraduate degree at St. Bonaventure University in New York where she received multiple awards for her research with the biochemistry department on alternative splicing and immunology in Arabidopsis thaliana.
-In the Liao Lab, she has focused on investigating genetic drug targets for psoriasis and psoriatic arthritis as well as exploring the genetic risk scores of psoriatic patients.
+In the Liao lab, she has focused on investigating genetic drug targets for psoriasis and psoriatic arthritis as well as exploring the genetic risk scores of psoriatic patients.
 In her free time, she enjoys traveling, baking, and pilates – which is much needed after enjoying the products of her culinary efforts.

 Jenny Fang, MD, MS